Sometimes you need a concise definition or explanation of a concept. Our online reference collections can get you just that:

 Oregon State University.
 "Humans' meat consumption pushing Earth's biggest fauna toward extinction."
 ScienceDaily.
 ScienceDaily, 6 February 2019. <www.sciencedaily.com/releases/2019/02/190206101055.htm>

 This is an article aimed at communicating science research to the general public.
-Note that this article does not cite the research in the original article in the other tab (this article was written before that research was published), but it is still talking about a similar concept and does refer to original research published in the journal Science.
+This article does not cite the research in the original article in the other tabs (this article was written before that research was published), but it is still talking about a similar concept and does refer to original research published in the journal Science.

 Things in this article that indicate it is not the original study: